Exploring Adoption with Your AAI Counselor

 This first step can be the hardest.
 Our staff understands that an unplanned pregnancy can be overwhelming, but speaking to an agency counselor may help you make sense of the options available to you.
 We provide non-judgmental intake services to help you understand the adoption planning process.
 We are here to help, so give us a call!

 No two adoption plans are the same.
-It is important to know all the choices available to you in making an adoption plan.
+It is important to know all the choices available to you if you decide to place your baby for adoption.
 Speaking to an adoption specialist can help you understand the process and get you the specific assistance you need.
 Our trained staff is available to speak to you 24 hours a day, 7 days a week, and we’ll come to meet with you anywhere in Texas.
 Please call 1-800-966-HOPE or request information online to start getting support today.

 How to Create an Adoption Plan